 With SUSJ Valero Protest Mar 22, 2013

 The Rest of the Story (how I got here)

 Through the decade of the 1990s, I chaired the Progressive Democrats of SA.
 I had a hand in activating many of the multi-ethnic Bexar votes for Jesse Jackson from 1988 and through ongoing progressive struggles.
 The Democratic Party has sold out those voters, and I WANT THEM BACK!

-As the millennium drew nigh, PD realized the Democrats were corrupted beyond redemption & sought an alternative–first with Hightower’s “Populist Alliance”, then participated in the founding of the late Tony Mazzochi’s Labor Party of America.
+As the millennium drew nigh, PD recognized a predatory oligarchy had corrupted the Democratic Party beyond redemption & sought an alternative–first with Jim Hightower’s “Populist Alliance”, then participated in the founding of the late Tony Mazzochi’s Labor Party of America.
 Neither proved prepared to go the distance to true political independence.

 You want to make a statement for politics independent of corporate corruption, TEXAS IS THE PLACE, and GREEN IS THE LINE.